 Aspiration pneumonia is a severe condition that requires treatment.
 This condition may be “silent” in severely compromised patients because they cannot cough despite the pooling of substances in the airways.
 Without treatment, this can lead to lung abscesses or even respiratory failure.

 Dysphagia is a condition that leads to difficult and painful swallowing.
 Apart from this, you may also experience a sensation of food stuck in your throat.
 This disorder leads to coughing or gagging while eating.
 In addition, conditions such as acid reflux, esophageal cancer, or a head injury may cause dysphagia.

 Aspiration from dysphagia takes place when throat muscles do not work correctly.
 Consult your doctor to determine the underlying medical condition causing your symptoms.
 You may then receive appropriate treatment to address the underlying cause.
-If left untreated, dysphagia may lead to weight loss.
-It can also cause repeated lung infections or coughs.
+If left untreated, dysphagia may lead to weight loss, repeated lung infections, and coughing.